-Whether you’re just beginning in the horse world or are already an established competitor, Hugh has the knowledge and skills to guide you
+Whether you’re just beginning in the horse world or are already an established competitor, Hugh has the knowledge and skills to guide you to success.

 Based in London, and mainly operating in the Surrey area, Hugh also travels around the UK as an equine coach to teach private clients and clinics when needed.